Did MetLife Long-Term Disability Insurance Deny Your Benefits?

-In fact, this can make the difference between a financial crisis — and the financial means to focus on taking care of yourself.
+In fact, this can make the difference between a financial crisis—and having the financial means to focus on taking care of yourself.

 MetLife is a large, national company based in New York.
 Employers around Detroit and Michigan use it for long-term disability insurance.

-Delta College in University Center has MetLife for its employees.
+Delta College in University Center uses MetLife for its employees.
 The Michigan Manufacturers Association has a group policy with MetLife.
 The state government of Michigan has used MetLife in the past.

 When it wants to keep you from getting benefits, MetLife will use common tactics you find across the insurance industry.